Stalloyde/blogapi-cms/README.md

 This is the content management system for Blog API Client.
 It is for the author to create, edit or delete posts/comments.
 It is not for public use.

-Quick previews of the site-
+# Quick previews of the site

 Login Page:
 ![Login Page](/src/assets/login.png)